-Your child is likely to have some form of homework daily.
-Parents may check for basic homework assignments each week as specified by the teacher/team.
+Your child will have homework daily.
+Parents may check for basic homework assignments each week as specified by the team/grade level.
 There are several reasons for assigning homework regularly.
 These reasons are:

-- To provide extra practice on learned skills. - To provide further learning in areas covered in the class. - To provide an opportunity for students to learn good work/study habits. - To provide opportunity for growth in responsibility. - To provide you with an opportunity to see what your child is studying and how well he is doing.
+- To provide extra practice on learned skills. - To provide further learning in areas covered in the class. - To provide an opportunity for students to learn good work/study habits. - To provide opportunities for growth in responsibility. - To provide you with an opportunity to see what your child is studying and how well he is doing.